 All About Yala National Park

-Located in the south eastern corner of Sri Lanka, Yala National Park is one of the best known wildlife parks to be explored on the island, attracting hundreds of thousands of visitors per year.
-Home to one of the world’s densest population of leopards, it is the second largest national park in Sri Lanka, behind Wilpattu National Park.
-It is roughly 300 kilometres away from the city of Colombo – the journey to reach Yala can easily take five hours by car, so get ready for an early morning start if you haven’t made camp anywhere nearby!
+Located in the south eastern corner of Sri Lanka, Yala National Park is one of the best known wildlife parks.
+Home to one of the world’s largest population of leopards, it is the second largest national park on the island, behind Wilpattu National Park.
+It is roughly a 5 hour drive from Colombo, by vehicle, so get ready for an early morning start if you haven’t made camp anywhere nearby!

 Yala National Park contains five blocks, with the two south-eastern coastal blocks being the most frequently visited by the public.
 The park is also connected to adjoining wildlife sanctuaries and national parks, the largest of which is the Lunugamvehera National Park.
 Overall, Yala covers an area of 979 square kilometres that hosts a variety of different ecosystems, ranging from jungles to freshwater wetlands, that makes it an ideal home for several species of wildlife.

 Yala is home to more than 200 species of birds and 40 species of mammals, but it is probably most well-known for its leopard population.
-There are more leopards per unit of land in Yala than almost anywhere else in the world, and the park certainly has far more leopards than any other national park on the island.
-Several of the braver leopards have grown accustomed to the safari jeeps that roam through their habitat, which makes them far easier to spot than elsewhere.
+There are more leopards per unit of land in Yala than almost anywhere else in the world, and the park is considered to have far more leopards sightings than any other national park on the island.
 It is best to visit between January and July to increase your chances of spotting these magnificent creatures.

-Elephants can also be spotted at Yala, but their population varies throughout the season.
-This is because Lunugamvehera National Park acts as a natural corridor between Yala and Uda Walwe National Park, which the elephants use to move between habitats.
+Elephants can also be spotted at Yala, but the possibility of sighting them varies throughout the season.
+This is because Lunugamvehera National Park acts as a natural corridor between Yala and Udawalawe National Park, which the elephants use to move between habitats.
 Your best chance of spotting them is during the dry season, between May and August.